Denis Brott: Montreal Chamber Music Festival

+Brott is the founder and artistic director of the Montreal Chamber Music Festival.

 In 1990, Brott moved back to Montreal, with plans to make classical music more accessible to the public by developing an international chamber music festival.
 His idea gained the approval of then mayor of Montreal, Pierre Bourque.
 It was decided to hold the Festival at The Chalet de la Montagne situated atop Mont Royal.

-In 1995, the first Montreal Chamber Music Festival was held at The Chalet de la Montagne, with Brott as its Founder and Artistic Director.
-The Festival organizers sought out historic locations for the performances and planned concerts by internationally known chamber musicians and chamber ensembles.
+In 1995, the first Montreal Chamber Music Festival was held at The Chalet de la Montagne, with Brott as its founder and artistic director.
+The festival organizers sought out historic locations for the performances and planned concerts by internationally known chamber musicians and chamber ensembles.
 The aim was to allow promising young chamber musicians to perform with established musicians thereby acquire experience essential to the development of their careers, promote exchanges between Canadian and foreign chamber music artists and enhance the stature of Montreal as a cultural hub for chamber music activity.

 In 2006, the Festival participated in the rejuvenation of downtown Montreal known as the "Quartier des festivals".
 The festival moved to the historic St. James United Church.

-Now in its 27th consecutive season of Festival concert giving, the Montreal Chamber Music Festival is considered one of the finest of its kind in the world.
-It now performs annually in the exquisite salle Bourgie at the Montreal Museum of Fine Arts.
+The Montreal Chamber Music Festival performs annually in the salle Bourgie at the Montreal Museum of Fine Arts.

-In 2020, due to Covid-19 restrictions prohibiting in-person, live performance, the Festival became a Festival Reimagined.
-Over an 18 month period it produced over 21 videos when live concerts were prohibited.
-The Festival’s innovative projects designed for web diffusion include: A Day in the Life, Home From Away, La relève de chez nous (Stars of Tomorrow), Tchaikovsky, je vous aime and many others.
-These videos provided employment and performance opportunities to many musicians during the lean times imposed by Covid restrictions.
+In 2020, due to COVID-19 restrictions prohibiting in-person, live performance, the Festival became a Festival Reimagined.
+Over an 18-month period it produced over 21 videos when live concerts were prohibited.

 Since the fall of 2021, the Festival is back to presenting live concerts.
-It continues to produce innovative programming dedicated to bringing the finest established artists together on stage with the best rising stars in unique ensemble combinations.
-As well, the Festival regularly commissions composers and performs world premieres.

-Musician's Life in the Age of Corona
+Personal life

-In mid-March 2020, Denis Brott contracted one of the first gravely serious cases of Covid-19 in Canada and was placed in an induced coma intubated in intensive care in Montreal's CHUM Hospital for over 32 days.
+In mid-March 2020, Brott contracted one of the first gravely serious cases of COVID-19 in Canada and was placed in an induced coma intubated in intensive care in Montreal's CHUM Hospital for over 32 days.
 He has made a complete recovery.

-Today, he continues his vibrant career as cellist, pedagogue, conductor, innovator, Artistic Director, champions the finest emerging artists and is a passionate protagonist of the performing arts and its importance to humanity.